jhmarlow/disaster-response-message-classification-pipeline/README.md

 ### Dataset Discussion

 The dataset displays class imbalance, meaning that in some cases there are very few cases in the training dataset where messages for a particular class can be provided (e.g. water, see "Support" in classification reports).
 As there are very few true positives in the training set it makes it difficult for the ML model to learn how to classify these categories.
-This can be imporved by emphasizing class and recall for particular categories #TODO:.....
+This can be imporved by emphasizing class and recall for particular categories, this can also be improved by resampling the dataset (See  issues tab)